 January 28, 2017

-Peter Greenberg, the travel editor for CBS News, interviewed Megan Epler Wood, Program Director of our International Sustainable Tourism Initiative, to tackle tough issues facing destinations around the world, including Greece, Italy, and Cuba.
-Megan also shares insights from her new book, Sustainable Tourism on a Finite Planet.
+Peter Greenberg, the travel editor for CBS News, interviewed Megan Epler Wood, Founding Director of our International Sustainable Tourism Initiative, to tackle tough issues facing destinations around the world, including Greece, Italy, and Cuba.
+Megan also shares insights from her book, Sustainable Tourism on a Finite Planet.
 To listen online, jump to 1:16 or 76:00 for the segment with Megan.